30 Simple Ways to Be Prepared for a Blizzard

 6. Smoke & Carbon Monoxide Detectors

-Be sure that your smoke and carbon monoxide detectors are working properly and have fresh batteries in them.
-Carbon Monoxide Detector
+Ensure your smoke and carbon monoxide detectors are working correctly and have fresh batteries.
+Carbon Monoxide Detector.

 Here in Utah, they suggest you also have a radon gas detector.
-Check your area for that same issue, they aren’t that expensive.
+Check your area for that exact issue; they aren’t that expensive.

 7. Check the Sump Pump if Applicable

-If you have one, check your sump pump to ensure that it’s working correctly.
-When the snow starts to melt, water damage in your basement is a possibility, but a properly-working sump pump can save the day.
+Check your sump pump to ensure it works correctly if you have one.
+When the snow starts to melt, water damage in your basement is a possibility, but a properly working sump pump can save the day.

 8. Winter Weather Kit

 Put together a winter weather kit for each member of your family.
-This should include items such as a flashlight, batteries, tools, a first-aid kit, hand warmers, and extra layers of thick warm clothing.
+This should include a flashlight, batteries, tools, a first-aid kit, hand warmers, and extra layers of thick warm clothing.
 Flashlights with Batteries

-I’ve mentioned before, that I like solar-powered flashlights.
-I have some on my window sills all the time to keep them charged up, rain or shine.
+I’ve mentioned before that I like solar-powered flashlights.
+I always have some on my window sills to keep them charged up, rain or shine.

 9. Stock Blankets

-Lay out several dry blankets each of your family members can wrap up in to keep their body heat in.
+Lay out several dry blankets each family member can wrap up in to keep their body heat in.

 10. Keep Cell Phones (Mobile Device) Charged

 Charge your cell phones and other electronics that you will use to get a hold of anyone and let them know whether you’re okay or need help.
-You can buy special power bank units as backups in case the power does go out.
+You can buy special power bank units as backups if the power goes out.
 They are handy to charge phones, laptops, notebooks, etc.

 Ways to Prepare Your Vehicle For a Blizzard